skosukhin/containers/Readme.md

 And for `nvfortran`:

 ```
-docker build . -t minimal-compiler:nvidia -f Dockerfile-nvidia-minimal # authentication error for some reason
+docker build . -t minimal-compiler:nvfortran -f Dockerfile-nvfortran-minimal # authentication error for some reason
 docker pull nvcr.io/nvidia/nvhpc:21.1-devel-cuda11.2-ubuntu20.04 # worked fine
-docker build . -t minimal-compiler:nvidia -f Dockerfile-nvidia-minimal
+docker build . -t minimal-compiler:nvfortran -f Dockerfile-nvfortran-minimal
-docker build . -t add-netcdf:nvidia -f Dockerfile-add-netcdf --build-arg COMPILER=nvidia
+docker build . -t add-netcdf:nvfortran -f Dockerfile-add-netcdf --build-arg COMPILER=nvfortran
-docker build . -t rte-rrtmgp-ci:nvidia -f Dockerfile-add-python --build-arg COMPILER=nvidia
+docker build . -t rte-rrtmgp-ci:nvfortran -f Dockerfile-add-python --build-arg COMPILER=nvfortran
-docker tag rte-rrtmgp-ci:nvidia earthsystemradiation/rte-rrtmgp-ci:nvidia
+docker tag rte-rrtmgp-ci:nvfortran earthsystemradiation/rte-rrtmgp-ci:nvfortran
-docker push earthsystemradiation/rte-rrtmgp-ci:nvidia
+docker push earthsystemradiation/rte-rrtmgp-ci:nvfortran
 ```

 To elaborate on the common steps in these processes:

-1. **Build local starter image**: using direction from a compiler-dependent Dockerfile (`-f Dockerfile-*-minimal`) in the current working directory (`build .`), build an image with the OS and compiler requirements, then tag it as `-t minimal-compiler:$COMPILER` (`$COMPILER` either `ifort` or `nvidia`).
+1. **Build local starter image**: using direction from a compiler-dependent Dockerfile (`-f Dockerfile-*-minimal`) in the current working directory (`build .`), build an image with the OS and compiler requirements, then tag it as `-t minimal-compiler:$COMPILER` (`$COMPILER` either `ifort` or `nvfortran`).
-2. **Build local netCDF image**: using direction from `Dockerfile-add-netcdf` in the current working directory (`build .`), build an image on top of the starter, then tag it as `-t add-netcdf:$COMPILER` (`$COMPILER` either `ifort` or `nvidia`).
+2. **Build local netCDF image**: using direction from `Dockerfile-add-netcdf` in the current working directory (`build .`), build an image on top of the starter, then tag it as `-t add-netcdf:$COMPILER` (`$COMPILER` either `ifort` or `nvfortran`).
-3. **Build Python image**: using direction from `Dockerfile-add-python` in the current working directory (`build .`), build an image that will be used in RTE+RRTMGP Continuous Integration (CI), then tag it as `-t rte-rrtmgp-ci:$COMPILER` (`$COMPILER` either `ifort` or `nvidia`).
+3. **Build Python image**: using direction from `Dockerfile-add-python` in the current working directory (`build .`), build an image that will be used in RTE+RRTMGP Continuous Integration (CI), then tag it as `-t rte-rrtmgp-ci:$COMPILER` (`$COMPILER` either `ifort` or `nvfortran`).
 4. **Tag for and push to public repository**: tag the local images from Step 3 with their counterparts in the `earthsystemradion` DockerHub repository, again separating by compiler, then push to the repository

 Local builds can be bypassed by replacing local image names in the build with the DockerHub repository names, e.g.: